Home

 medusa new my-medusa-store --seed

-option creates an SQLite database in the root of the project.
+Your server now resides in the Copy to clipboardmy-medusa-store folder.
+The Copy to clipboard--seed option creates an SQLite database in the root of the project.
 The SQLite database holds dummy data for your server such as sample products, regions, and more.
 Seeded data is only for testing purposes in a development environment.

 As using the SQLite database can present a lot of limitations in development and especially in production, it is recommended to install and set up a PostgreSQL database instead.

 If you have worked with NestJS or Angular before, the folder structure might seem familiar.
-Navigate to
+Navigate to Copy to clipboardmy-medusa-store, and you can see the content below.

 Inside my-medusa-store folder